programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 After you start the first cell, you should see:

-{% include figure.html filename="en-or-facial-recognition-ai-python-01.png" alt="Visual description of figure image" caption="Figure 1.
+{% include figure.html filename="en-or-facial-recognition-ai-python-01.png" alt="Google Colab directory listing showing folders and files contained in sample yearbook directory." caption="Figure 1.
 Google Colab file hierarchy" %}

 You can double-click each PDF to download a copy if you wish to explore the scan of the original yearbook.